to place it on page-->

 Row 2 and all WS rows: Purl.

-Here is a chart if you prefer to work from a chart instead of written instructions.
+Here is a chart if you prefer to work from it rather than written instructions.

 Knitting instructions in the form of a chart for the knit pyramid stitch